XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Scotia iTrade proprietary for iOS/Android; no MetaTrader, TradingView, crypto app/wallet
+Scotia iTrade app (iOS, Android); no MetaTrader, TradingView, crypto app, or mobile wallet

 Usability